The UK’s economic downturn as a result of covid:

 According to UNICEF monitoring, 53 countries are currently implementing nationwide closures.
 The least growth affected sectors doesn’t come as a surprise as the global business paradigms have changed overnight.

-The second to top the industrial category is the Retail and Consumer Goods with a total of 22, 275 jobs listed in this industry.
-This industry has shown a growth rate of only 12.95% and constitutes to a market share of 16.7%.
-The reason it tops second on this chart is probably people have gone back to old purchasing habits, though not in full swing.
+- The second to top the industrial category is the Retail and Consumer Goods with a total of 22, 213 with the growth rate of 12.95% and market share 16.7%.

 - An interesting fact we would like to highlight here is that the Education sector has shown the highest growth of a little more than 80% with a market share of 6%.
 The reason it charts the highest on the growth percentage is explainable as September is a month when the new term begins and the industry would have clocked more hirings during this month.

 Post the lockdown, with the restrictions to movement being relaxed to a great extent, this industry is steadily showing signs of recovery.

 For more information on real time market trends, click here: Top Cities UK- Real Time Market Trends